-A review of administrative record;
+Review of administrative record;

-A review of other agency documentation; and
+Review of other agency documentation; and

 Provider staff interviews as well as interviews with beneficiaries sampled to determine continued compliance with provider participation requirements.

 Failure to respond promptly and appropriately to the HSS monitoring questions or findings may result in sanctions or liquidated damages and/or recoupment of payment.